Productivity – the grim reality of how our brains work and what you can do about it

 Acceptance – the simplest path to increasing your productivity

 The next time you compare yourself to others or get frustrated with yourself for wasting an hour, an afternoon or a day, remember we all have a similar attention span.
 Accept that your brain is looking for that slot machine distraction several times each minute.
 Acceptance and awareness can lead you to make better choices.
-Go ahead, glance at the bright light notifying you of a new message on your phone.
+Go ahead; glance at the bright light notifying you of a new message on your phone.
 But bring awareness to what you’re doing, as often as you can, as many times throughout the day as you can.
 If it’s too late, and you’ve already read your Facebook notification or email, stop yourself as soon as you notice you’re scrolling through your timeline or inbox.
-Awareness delivers the hope that maybe next time you’ll stop yourself before you check the notification.
-Have realistic expectations though or you’ll make yourself miserable.
+Awareness delivers the hope that maybe next time, you’ll stop yourself before you check the notification.
+Have realistic expectations, or you’ll make yourself miserable.
 There will not be a day that you resist every distraction.
 In an average workday, your attention will slip at least 52 times.
 Accept it.
 You will increase your productivity by getting better at bringing yourself back to the task at hand as quickly as you can.

 As you become more aware of your distractions, you may discover some other deficiencies that hold you back from being more productive.
 For example, most people consistently underestimate the time tasks take.
 Their poor time estimation skills lead to an incredible amount of disappointment and stress because they perpetually feel everything is taking longer than it should.
 Another problem that plagues many of us is the need to be more decisive about priorities.
 Not being decisive about what is most important for us to work on is like setting our own failure trap.
 When we sit down to ‘work,’ we’ll rely on the rush of “what am I going to get” from our email inboxes.
 Giving ourselves some time and space to think and decide our priorities makes it easier for us to avoid those traps.